Hurricane Delta takes aim on the Gulf Coast, storm surge warning in effect - LI News Radio

 “We realize that not everyone has the financial wherewithal to just simply put money into a gas tank and go rent a hotel right now.
 And I know there’s a lot of people out there that are feeling very fatigued.
 But there are options,” Hunter said.
 “And the window of opportunity really is only today to evacuate.”

-Delta is expected to be a Category 2 hurricane when it approaches the coast.
+Delta is expected to be a Category 2 hurricane when it makes landfall.

-A hurricane warning has been issued for western and central Louisiana, including as far inland as Alexandria, Louisiana.
-A tropical storm warning was issued for New Orleans and for Galveston, Texas.
+Hurricane warnings are in effect from High Island, Texas, to Morgan City, Louisiana.
+Tropical storm warnings are in effect from Galveston, Texas, to New Orleans.

-The biggest threat besides hurricane-force winds will be the storm surge that could get as high as 11 feet.
-A storm surge warning is in effect for Louisiana and Mississippi.
+Once fast-moving Delta weakens to a tropical storm and moves inland, heavy rain will pound central and northern Louisiana, southern Arkansas and western Mississippi.

-Once Delta moves inland, heavy rain will move into central and northern Louisiana, southern Arkansas and western Mississippi.
-Some areas could see six to 12 inches of rain in a matter of hours, causing flash flooding.
+Rainfall totals may be between 5 and 15 inches in some areas from Lake Charles to Monroe, Louisiana.

 Heavy rain could also impact the Tennessee River Valley on Saturday.
-Up to three inches of rain is possible in Tennessee.
+As Delta remnants move farther inland through the weekend, the Ohio Valley to mid-Atlantic could see up to two inches of rain.

 When Hurricane Delta makes landfall, it will break the record for most storms to make landfall in one season in the continental U.S.